achrysaetos/leck-tang-personal/posts/skills-to-learn.md

 * **Try traditional Chinese medicine therapies:** Shanghai has numerous traditional Chinese medicine clinics and wellness centers.
 Experience therapies like acupuncture, cupping, or herbal remedies for a unique approach to health and well-being.

-* **Take part in a calligraphy workshop:** Embrace the art of calligraphy by joining a workshop where you can learn to write Chinese characters using traditional brushes and ink.
-Discover the beauty and precision of this ancient art form.

 **TOKYO:**

 * **Experience a traditional tea ceremony:** Participate in a Japanese tea ceremony, known as chanoyu or sadō.
 Immerse yourself in the ritual of preparing and enjoying matcha (powdered green tea) while learning about its cultural significance.